arpitbbhayani/system-design-questions/superfast-kv.md

 # Problem Statement

-Design a single-node persistent KV Store that supports `GET`, `PUT` and `DEL` operations and it utilizes hardware to optimally.
+Design a single-node persistent KV Store that supports `GET`, `PUT` and `DEL` operations and it utilizes hardware (disk, RAM) optimally.
 The response time for all the 3 operations should be as low as possible and complexity of operations should be `O(1)`.
+It is okay for this KV store to not support infinite number of keys given it is bound to a single node.

 > Note: It is okay if your storage engine cannot support very large number of keys.